FreeCAD/DevelopersHandbook/gettingstarted/CLion.md

 ### Basic Python concept

-The pydevd debugger is run inside of the python interpreter under test.
+The PyDev debugger is run inside of the python interpreter under test.
 This provides a network socket, normally connected _from_ the interpreter under test to a listening socket in the controlling debugger UI.
 This port defaults to 5678 for non-CLion uses.
-CLion generates a random port number, and then passes this into the pydevd initialization code;
+CLion generates a random port number, and then passes this into the PyDev initialization code;
 if you run a python program then this is accomplished by directly running a shim with parameters that include the port number and the program to be debugged.
-In an attach scenario, CLion _launches a C++ debugger_ to inject the pydevd initialization into the running python interpreter and cause it to make the socket connection back to the UI.
+In an attach scenario, CLion _launches a C++ debugger_ to inject the PyDev initialization into the running python interpreter and cause it to make the socket connection back to the UI.
 Note that since you generally cannot have more than one c++ debugger attached to a program, this mechanism cannot work for a program already under c++ debugging, and since it assumes